 Most people who follow a specific religion presumably think of their religion as the best one in the world.
-After all, you might wonder— why follow a Faith if you don’t feel that way?
+After all — why follow a Faith if you don’t feel that way?

-Many Christians believe that Christianity is the truest, best religion, and Muslims who believe in Muhammad argue that Islam is best.
-Lots of Hindus, Buddhists, Jews, Zoroastrians and other believers would also presumably have the same point of view about their respective Faiths.
+Many Christians believe that Christianity is the truest, best religion, while Muslims who believe in Muhammad argue that Islam is best.
+Lots of Hindus, Buddhists, Jews, Zoroastrians, and other believers presumably have the same point of view about their respective Faiths.

 So, how can we possibly quantify which religion is “best?”
 Who’s right and who’s wrong?

-When you look at the question from a Baha’i perspective, you may be surprised at the answer.
+When you look at the question from a Baha’i perspective, you might be surprised at the answer.
 The Baha’i teachings offer humanity a unique central principle: the oneness of all religions.

-That oneness means only one religion exists, which the Creator continually renews with new revelations over the span of human history.
-Baha’is believe that all the major religions of the world have some aspect of divine revelation or influence — and that they each form a vital link in the continual, ongoing chain of God’s guidance:
+This inherent oneness in the Baha’i teachings means that only one religion exists, which the Creator continually renews with each new revelation spanning the course of human history.
+Baha’is believe that all the major religions of the world have some aspect of divine revelation or influence — and that they each form a vital link in the continual, ongoing chain of God’s guidance.

 Contemplate with thine inward eye the chain of successive Revelations … I testify before God that each one of these Manifestations hath been sent down through the operation of the Divine Will and Purpose, that each hath been the bearer of a specific Message, that each hath been entrusted with a divinely-revealed Book and been commissioned to unravel the mysteries of a mighty Tablet.
 The measure of the Revelation with which every one of them hath been identified had been definitely fore-ordained.
 This, verily, is a token of Our favor unto them, if ye be of those that comprehend this truth…

 The Baha’i teachings say that the prophets and founders of the world’s Faiths can be likened to successive teachers in a school.
-For example, a grade one teacher teaches according to the capacity of his or her students; while a grade seven teacher teaches according to the capacity, abilities and maturity of those students.
-The teachers, of course, have a much higher level of understanding than the grade they teach—just as the prophets of God understand more than they reveal.
-This progressive spiritual education, the Baha’i writings say, aims to gradually educate and uplift everyone:
+For example, a first grade teacher instructs her pupils according to their capacity and maturity level; while a seventh grade teacher teaches according to the capacity, abilities, and maturity of those pupils.
+Each one of those teachers unveils new knowledge to students, and each one in the educational chain is just as valuable and important as the others.
+The only thing that really differs is the capacity of the students at each step in the process.

 All humankind are as children in a school, and the Dawning-Points of Light, the Sources of divine revelation, are the teachers, wondrous and without peer.
 In the school of realities they educate these sons and daughters, according to teachings from God … so that they may develop along every line, show forth the excellent gifts and blessings of the Lord, and combine human perfections; that they may advance in all aspects of human endeavor, whether outward or inward, hidden or visible, material or spiritual, until they make of this mortal world a widespread mirror, to reflect that other world which dieth not.

 Likewise, the divine religions of the holy Manifestations of God are in reality one, though in name and nomenclature they differ.
 Man must be a lover of the light, no matter from what dayspring it may appear.
 He must be a lover of the rose, no matter in what soil it may be growing.
 He must be a seeker of the truth, no matter from what source it come.

 The Prophets of God voiced the spirit of unity and agreement.
 They have been the Founders of divine reality.
 Therefore, if the nations of the world forsake imitations and investigate the reality underlying the revealed Word of God, they will agree and become reconciled.
-For reality is one and not multiple. – Ibid., p.
-141.
+For reality is one and not multiple.